Tuesdays at 10:30 am: Weekly Storytime

 Travel to the different libraries around Wyoming County and learn about various cultures.
 Explore traditions, languages, taste ethnic foods, make crafts and more.

 Pick up your passport at any participating Wyoming County library listed below and have it stamped at each program.
-Receive a ticket at each event and enter that library’s drawing for their grand prize basket!
-(Or save your tickets and put them in your favorite Culture Basket at any participating library.
+Receive a ticket and enter that library’s drawing for their grand prize basket!

 Tuesday, June 26 at 1:00 PM: “Mexico” at Warsaw Public Library